 The next step after completing all of your pre-license coursework is to take the insurance exam.
 You will take one exam for each combined line of insurance you wish to carry.
 Life, Accident, & Health (LA&H) and Property & Casualty (P&C) are a total of four lines, but the licenses and exams are presented at two combined lines.

 This is a proctored test, which means that you will be in a controlled environment with a person watching you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

-The fee for each attempt of the exams is $33.
+The New York licensing exam administered by PSI costs $33 for each attempt.
 When you show up you must have two forms of ID, including a photo ID, and the original pre-license education certificate.